 I always feel we tend to commercialize so many special holidays.
 And most often than not, the essence of why the day is celebrated is lost.

-So with our focus to keep Christ in Easter, I wanted to do a Palm Sunday craft with the kids.
-Our Hosanna Branch Wavers are a great (and super easy) craft to do with the younger kids…
+So with our focus to keep Christ in Easter, I wanted to do an easy Palm Sunday craft for kids.

 and one that your older elementary school-aged kids will also enjoy.